aditi2731/CLI-AI-Agent/README.md

   - You're tired of context-switching between terminal and browser.
   - You want to see what modern AI can do with terminal assistance.

+ ### Added Features:
+ #### Command Filtering-
+ * What it does: Before allowing any command to run, it checks if the command is safe.
+ * How it works:
+  -	Maintains a "blacklist" of dangerous commands (like rm, del, format)
+	- Blocks access to sensitive folders (like Windows system files, password files)
+	- Prevents dangerous operators like > (which can overwrite files) or | (which can chain dangerous commands)

+  #### Session Management -
+  * What it does: Controls how long someone can use the system and how fast they can send commands.
+  * How it works:
+   -	Sessions: Each user gets a temporary ID that expires after 2 hours
+   - Rate Limiting: Prevents someone from sending 100 commands per second (which could be an attack)
+   -	Cleanup: Automatically removes old sessions to free up memory